Eschatologue/CM_wiki/docs/character-creation/classes.md

 ### :material-knife-military:{ .lg .middle } Rogue

+*Main article: [Rogue]*

-:   *"With stealth, skill, and uncanny reflexes, a rogue's versatility lets them get the upper hand in almost any situation."*
+> *"With stealth, skill, and uncanny reflexes, a rogue's versatility lets them get the upper hand in almost any situation."*

-:   **Rogues** were versatile masters of stealth, nimble combat, and various skillful tricks.
+**Rogues** were versatile masters of stealth, nimble combat, and various skillful tricks.
 Where other adventurers had the power to defeat their enemies, rogues used their wits and their natural resourcefulness to exploit their foes' vulnerabilities as well as to lead their allies safely through dangerous environments, disarming traps and opening locks along the way.

-**Roguish Archetype**
+**Roguish Archetype ^3rd-level^**

 <div class="grid cards" markdown>